voidstarone/SpeedRoommating/readme.md

 	Adjustable font sizes would be a really good feature for those with visual impairment (like my mum) who does use SpareRoom.
 I'm not _massively_ confident on how to do this, particularly while maintaining the look that you were going for with this one, but it's definitely a feature that benefits people.
 4. Add a detail view.
 	Obviously seeing more event details would be a pretty crucial feature for any continuation of this.
 Seeing who was going, being able to add a calendar event, maybe some push notifications - all that kind of stuff would make it a real finished product.
+5. Add localisation.
+	Just a good thing to have all round.
+Better to have it in place and not need it than have to spend a week or two implementing it throughout the app.